tlsnotary/tlsn/notary/server/README.md

 ### Design Choices
 #### Web Framework
-Axum is chosen as the framework to serve HTTP and WebSocket requests from the prover clients due to its rich and well supported features, e.g. native integration with Tokio/Hyper/Tower, customizable middleware, ability to support lower level integration of TLS ([example](https://github.com/tokio-rs/axum/blob/main/examples/low-level-rustls/src/main.rs)).
+Axum is chosen as the framework to serve HTTP and WebSocket requests from the prover clients due to its rich and well supported features, e.g. native integration with Tokio/Hyper/Tower, customizable middleware, the ability to support lower level integrations of TLS ([example](https://github.com/tokio-rs/axum/blob/main/examples/low-level-rustls/src/main.rs)).
 To simplify the notary server setup, a single Axum router is used to support both HTTP and WebSocket connections, i.e. all requests can be made to the same port of the notary server.

 #### WebSocket
 Axum's internal implementation of WebSocket uses [tokio_tungstenite](https://docs.rs/tokio-tungstenite/latest/tokio_tungstenite/), which provides a WebSocket struct that doesn't implement [AsyncRead](https://docs.rs/futures/latest/futures/io/trait.AsyncRead.html) and [AsyncWrite](https://docs.rs/futures/latest/futures/io/trait.AsyncWrite.html).
 Both these traits are required by the TLSN core libraries for the prover and the notary.
 To overcome this, a [slight modification](./src/service/axum_websocket.rs) of Axum's implementation of WebSocket is used, where [async_tungstenite](https://docs.rs/async-tungstenite/latest/async_tungstenite/) is used instead so that [ws_stream_tungstenite](https://docs.rs/ws_stream_tungstenite/latest/ws_stream_tungstenite/index.html) can be used to wrap on top of the WebSocket struct to get AsyncRead and AsyncWrite implemented.